Irene-IT/ireneM/content/services/2025-09-22-Explanatory-journalism.md

 ---
 templateKey: service
 title: >
   Explanatory journalism
-date: 2025-09-22T19:28:37.629Z
 featured: true
+image: /media/services__my-foto.jpg
+date: 2025-09-22T17:16:00.000+02:00
-description: >
+description: |
-  A brief description of the placeholder post in Explanatory journalism blog.
+  A brief description of the placeholder post in Post blog.
 tags:
   - example
   - placeholder
   - open-source
 ---
 ## This is a Placeholder Post

 Feel free to replace this content with your own!